AntirWiki/Antir/content/Campaigns/Misc Campaign Ideas.md

 ---
 Threat so big it's multiple parts with their own initiatives and HP

+Dungeon where you can't touch the enemies (but they can hurt you) so you have to run through it, then at the end there a switch or items or blessing or whatever that lets you fight back

 Walk into a dungeon with dead enemies and unset traps.
 Once they reach the end, the enemies revive and traps rearm.
 Memory challenge

 Diseases

 Oracle who asks for help solving a future murder.
 Shows up, “I need your help.
-There’s going to be a murder”
+There’s going to be a murder” (They're the victim?)

 Skeleton/corpse shaped dungeon